 There is also potential for agtech to improve farmer livelihoods in developed countries.
 Distribution technologies can help farmers to make better margins on their produce, while various of the on-farm technologies mentioned above can help an ageing farmer population struggling to enlist the younger generation.
 Green Collar Foods is helping create a new type of farmer; inner-city indoor farmers, empowering people that have struggled in other parts of their lives.

-This will be the first in a series of articles looking at how agtech fits into an impact investment thesis.
-It’s a huge, complex topic and there are many different ways to look at it.
 If you have comments or feedback to make on how you view this space, please get in touch Louisa@AgFunder.com.